Lane Thomas Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 18th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 23rd in MLB.

-- The Dodgers have a 4.44 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers have the 19th-ranked team ERA among all MLB pitching staffs (4.42).

-- Dodgers pitchers combine to surrender 62 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Dodgers pitchers combine to rank 16th in baseball in home runs allowed (63 total, 1.1 per game).

-- Gonsolin gets the start for the Dodgers, his seventh of the season.
-He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Syndergaard (1-4) takes the mound for the Dodgers in his 11th start of the season.
+He's put together a 6.27 ERA in 47 1/3 innings pitched, with 33 strikeouts.

-- In his most recent outing on Wednesday against the Atlanta Braves, the right-hander went 5 2/3 innings, allowing three earned runs while surrendering three hits.
+- The righty last appeared on Friday against the Tampa Bay Rays, when he tossed six innings, allowing six earned runs while giving up eight hits.

-- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
-Opponents are batting .152 against him.
+- The 30-year-old has put up an ERA of 6.27, with 6.3 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.